 Visitors shoulder a significant portion of the tax burden in Hawaii.
 A 1988 TRC study by Miklius, Moncor, and Leung put the visitor share of the GET at 22 percent and 16 percent of all state and local taxes.
-40 A 1989 study by Bowen and Leung estimated that tourism accounted for 17 percent of final sales in Hawaii and that tourists pay 25 percent of the GET.
+A 1989 study by Bowen and Leung estimated that tourism accounted for 17 percent of final sales in Hawaii and that tourists pay 25 percent of the GET.
 Altogether, the study found that nonresidents accounted for 32 percent of all major Hawaii taxes including corporate net income, property, fuel, tobacco, and liquor taxes.
 The corporate net income and liquor taxes were most heavily borne by visitors at 23 and 40 percent respectively.
-41 A 2006 Department of Taxation report prepared for the TRC put the non-federal, nonresident GET share at 32 percent, the property tax share at 22 percent, the transient accommodations tax share at 64 percent, and the overall tax burden share at roughly 22 percent.
+A 2006 Department of Taxation report prepared for the TRC put the non-federal, nonresident GET share at 32 percent, the property tax share at 22 percent, the transient accommodations tax share at 64 percent, and the overall tax burden share at roughly 22 percent.
 However this figure is not strictly comparable to previous estimates, because it includes nonresident property and business owners.
-42

 To supplement this research with findings from more recent data, the project team performed a new calculation of the tourist GET burden using Hawaii Tourism Authority (HTA) data and GET collection data from the Council on Revenues.
 Here, the project team adopted a different methodology than typically employed by other studies.
-Instead of relying on macroeconomic data to calculate the implied amount of taxes paid by visitors, the project team calculated the visitor share based on HTA statistics on visitor days and air visitor43 personal daily spending and actual GET collections for 2004-2016.
-It is estimated that tourists (excluding non-resident owners and the
+Instead of relying on macroeconomic data to calculate the implied amount of taxes paid by visitors, the project team calculated the visitor share based on HTA statistics on visitor days and air visitor personal daily spending and actual GET collections for 2004-2016.
+It is estimated that tourists (excluding non-resident owners and the federal government) on average account for 19.3 percent of state General Excise Tax collections (excluding the Oahu surcharge), a slightly lower figure than many previous estimates, but closer to the figures from the